 - Aluminum saucepans can discolour and again, give a metallic taste to food if it is unfinished.
 They are good heat conductors though.

 - Glass saucepans are not reactive, but you have to be careful not to chip them.
 Plus they don’t conduct heat well.

 Non-reactive saucepan materials

-From my research the best saucepan materials, which are non-toxic and non-reactive, were glass , stainless steel and anodised aluminium.
+From my research the best saucepan materials, which are non-toxic and non-reactive, were glass , stainless steel and anodised or covered aluminium.
 Just make sure they aren’t scratched or dented.
 Of course they will have an environmental impact because of the materials used and so on, but that is the reason you want to get something that won’t need replacing any time soon.
 When you are decided how to choose a saucepan, ideally you want to get something that could last your lifetime and beyond.